Day Old Blue Sumatra Baby Chicks

-Production: Sumatras are quite small, and fairly slow to mature, so they are not generally raised for meat.
+Production: Sumatras are quite small and fairly slow to mature, so they are not generally raised for meat.
 They are not great layers, either, with each hen producing about 100 eggs per year.
-Blue Sumatras are generalized as ornamental birds, bred for exhibition or as pets.
+Blue Sumatras are generalized as ornamental birds, bred for exhibition, or as pets.

-Temperament: While Sumatras have a reputation as being aggressive, many owners say that they are actually quite calm.
+Temperament: While Sumatras have a reputation for being aggressive, many owners say that they are quite calm.
 All roosters can be unruly, of course, and Blue Sumatra roosters are no exception.
 However, they have also been known to behave as "peacekeepers" because they do not allow other roosters to squabble with one another.

 History: Sumatras are a very old breed, and it is believed that they are somehow related to jungle fowl.
-It is also suspected that are the ancestors of several modern breeds, including Old English Game Fowl and Silkies.
+It is also suspected that they are the ancestors of several modern breeds, including Old English Game Fowl and Silkies.

 Sumatras retain several "wild" characteristics.
 They do not like to be confined in small cages and they are considered good fliers.
 While Sumatras are most definitely chickens, they are often compared to pheasants, partially because of their long tail feathers and partially because they just have an untamed look to them.